About this listing

 The absolute most central place in all of LA, a bargain w/free parking where its a premium!
 In the heart of coveted West Hollywood, walking distance to Sunset Strip, Pacific Design Ctr, "boys town," 2 huge shopping districts & LA's "restaurant row."

 First, we are WEST of LaCienega!
-You want to be west of Fairfax at least, and we are a mile further west of that.
-Most of Sunset and Santa Monica's attractions are between Doheny and La Cienega.
-That's me!
+Everything (boy's town, the Sunset Strip & Design/Galleries) is all west of La Cienega.
+In fact, most of Sunset and Santa Monica's attractions are between Doheny and La Cienega--that's us.

 Below is an extensive description of the neighborhood, the bungalow & a city guide of walkable Cultural Events (all occur steps from the bungalow!)